tracepaperapp/docs/tracepaper-docs/Technical Concepts/Why Tracepaper Uses a Code Generator Instead of Runtime Interpretation.md

 ### **7. Zero-Touch Deployment**
 The code generator integrates seamlessly with Tracepaper’s zero-touch deployment pipeline:
 - **Staging and Production:** Generated code is automatically deployed to both staging and production environments.
+- **Black-Box API Testing:** Before deployment to production, a black-box API test suite runs against the staging environment to validate the functionality and ensure alignment with the expected behavior.
+- **Go/No-Go Quality Gate:** The pipeline includes an additional quality gate based on the API test results, ensuring that only passing updates proceed to production.
 - **Continuous Updates:** As models evolve, the generator ensures that updated code is deployed without disrupting existing systems.
 - This pipeline supports rapid iterations while maintaining alignment between the model and its runtime output.
 ---

 ### **8. Evolvability and Long-Term Support**